NixOS/nixos-hardware/raspberry-pi/README.md

 ## What's here

-- `common/` has the shared bits: the `linux-rpi` kernel build (vendor defconfig, matching firmware), the `config.txt` generation module, a pinned wireless firmware, and the firmware-partition install module.
+- `common/` has the shared bits: the `linux-rpi` kernel build (vendor defconfig, matching firmware), the `config.txt` generation module, shared Pi hardware support, a pinned wireless firmware, and the firmware-partition install module.
 - `2/`, `3/`, `4/`, `5/` are the board profiles.
 Each one picks the right kernel and kernel params.
 Pi 4 and 5 also set DT filters and the initrd modules they need.
-- The extra files under `4/` are opt-in toggles for Pi 4 hardware: audio, dwc2, GPIO, I2C, LEDs, the PoE HATs, touchscreens, and so on.
+- The extra files under `4/` are opt-in toggles for Pi 4 hardware: audio, dwc2, GPIO, I2C, LEDs, touchscreens, and so on.

 ## Using a board profile